xianpf/MobileGPT/README.md

 Check this.
 + This app is a prototype for experimentation and interacting with other buttons is not recommended.
 + Unless a pop-up window pops up and asks the user for something, interacting with the screen during execution is not recommended, as it can cause errors.
-+ Please note that the human-in-the-loop (HITL) task repair is uploaded excluding server operations
++ Please note that the Human-in-the-loop (HITL) task repair is uploaded excluding the operation on MobileGPT's servers.

 # About Dataset